Constitution of the NYFC: Article VII, Section 16-End

 iii.
 To act in an advisory capacity with regard to the honorary degrees and awards.

-a) The Faculty Council Grievance Committee shall be composed of three regular and three alternate faculty members who shall be elected to two-year terms.
+a) The Faculty Council Grievance Committee shall be composed of five regular and five alternate faculty members who shall be elected to two-year terms.

 i.
 Members shall not serve more than two consecutive terms;